microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 ## Protecting the App and Resources

 When you first sign in to Power Apps, you're required to authenticate yourself, typically by providing your email address and password.
 Office 365 utilizes its own Azure AD domain; each organization has its own domain.
 Your credentials are checked against your organization's domain for Office 365.
-A Power Apps app can only access the Office 365 resources to which you've been granted the appropriate authority.
+Power Apps can only access the Office 365 resources to which you've been granted the appropriate authority.
 Authorization is managed by your Office 365 Administrator (Preeti in the VanArsdel scenario).
 For more information, read **Securing the app and data** at <https://aka.ms/AAbvtkm>.

 The Azure resources that an app accesses are also subject to authorization.
 Services such as Azure Storage require an application to provide an access key.
 Additionally, many services can be protected through role-based access control (RBAC), which describes the operations that individual users and groups can perform.
 The IT Operations Manager (Preeti, again) can set the authorization policy that defines which accounts and machines can connect to services such as Azure SQL Database, Azure Blob Storage, Azure API Management, and Azure App Services.
 Some services also enable you to restrict the endpoints from which authenticated users can request access.
 For example, you can configure a firewall for Azure SQL Database to deny access to requests emanating from unexpected IP addresses.